-Rabbits, whilst being incredibly cute, playful, fun little individuals, also have some tendencies that may be somewhat surprising to the uninitiated.
+Yes, bunnies are incredibly cute, playful, and fun little individuals, but they also have some tendencies that may be somewhat surprising to the uninitiated.
 Though they are prey animals, they can have a somewhat vicious streak at times, and those big incisors can make for a nasty bite if bunny decides that you deserve it.

 People are often mystified about what to do when their rabbit starts behaving like a pit bull, but here are a few tips to get you through the hard times.

-STEP ONE: Do NOT hit the bunny, or toss it across the room whilst screaming wild curses.
-The desire for this sort of reaction is understandable, but is generally frowned upon in rabbit keeping literature.
-Gently encourage the bunny back to its cage, where it can feel safe and can decompress.
+- Do not hit the bunny, or toss it across the room whilst screaming wild curses.
+The desire for this sort of reaction is understandable, but it is generally frowned upon in rabbit keeping literature.
+Gently encourage the bunny back to its cage, where it can feel safe and will be able to decompress.
 Think of it as a bunny time out, if that helps.

-STEP FOUR: Once you have determined the reason, take steps to avoid it again.
+- Take steps to avoid a repeat episode.
+Once you have determined the reason the bite occurred, take steps to avoid it again.
 Rabbits that are in pain, or are scared will often bite, and you don't want your pet to become frightened or perpetually hostile towards you.
 Bunny/human relations can often break down when these incidents occur, and if you don't stop and think about things from the rabbit's perspective, then you may end up with a situation less easily resolved than the conflict in the middle east.

 - Make amends.
 Or, as our Christian friends like to say, turn the other cheek.
 This doesn't mean you should shove your fingers down the bunny's throat, but you should spend some time interacting with it in a positive way, once you have both had time to calm down.
 Keep an eye on the bunny in future, and if it shows signs of trying to bite again gently dissuade it.
 Bonding with your rabbit in a positive way is the best way to reduce future bites.